Kowsalyasp/parentkarafmodule/cache readme.md

 The cache.redis.cfg file contains a number of directives that have a very simple format:

 We have to specify cache server and its type.
+The type should be lowercase.
 > cache.server.type = single

 #### Types of Server Cache:

   **1. single:** It is a redis cache server that consists of master node but there is no slave nodes.

   **2. cluster:** Redis Cluster is an active-passive cluster implementation that consists of master and slave nodes.